Current volunteering opportunities with the BMC

 The BMC divides England and Wales into ten geographical areas: Cymru North Wales; Cymru South Wales; Lakes; London & South East; Midlands; North East; North West; Peak; South West; Yorkshire.
 BMC Areas provide a focus for local activities and are instrumental in driving national policy.
 Each BMC Area holds five meetings a year, and each precedes a meeting of the Council, to enable members to make their views known and be communicated to the Council.

-Volunteering at national and regional climbing competitions
+Volunteering at climbing competitions and events

 There are a number of essential roles needed to help run the BMC climbing competitions such as judges, belayers and isolation volunteers.
 Check out what each role is and find out more about how you can apply.